AdamGrzonkowski/GIMP/README.md

 # GIMP
-Program for my engineering thesis.
+Plugin for my engineering thesis.

+Core written in C, GUI written in GTK+.